neuroidss/lab-governance/README.md

 - Add the newly purchased asset to the asset inventory. https://goo.gl/AzyIEF
 - Before deciding on the purchase take advice from the roles/people the purchase will affect (for example: finance, office, biz).
 - Track all your payments with company invoice here. https://goo.gl/iVkFfA Make sure that you also follow the related SplitWise policy.

+##### Policy: Spending decision check list
+- Have I asked all the relevant roles and Partners for input?
+- Do we really need this?
+- Will this move our organization forward?
+- Am I ok with not getting the proportion of this money as divident?
+- Is it a good investment?
+- If above 200 EUR, has it been approved by the Finance and Controlling role cash flow wise?
+- If it is above 3000 EUR, has it been approved by Biz role?

 ##### Policy: Purchases with company invoice
 You can invoice the company for the below things (service, devices):